guikcd/aws-kms-workshop/Section-3-Working-with-Web-App.md

 Let's use the console.
 Open the AWS Console.
 Navigate to IAM service, left column "Roles" and search for the role currently assigned to the instance: **KMSWorkshop-InstanceInitRole**.

-Within the role, locate the policy we attached when working in the second section of the workshop, we named it "**KMSWorkshop-AditionalPermissions**".
+Within the role, locate the policy we attached when working in the second section of the workshop, we named it "**KMSWorkshop-AdditionalPermissions**".
 Click the button "**Edit Policy**".
 Expand the Actions-Access Level-Write section and remove the check box on "**Decrypt**".
 Review policy and save it.

 Let's run the server once more.
 Please remember you need the KeyID again: